AugustHao/Augusts_R_beginner_workshop/Topics/04_Basic_data_cleaning_and_organising_in_R/Basic_data_cleaning_and_organising_in_R.md

 Base R is well equipped for tidying and preparing data, although you could do so more efficiently in `dplyr`.
 I personally don't use `dplyr` because I'm fortunate enough to work with relatively tidy and neat data and thus have no need for it.
-However from my limited expereinces with it I can confirm that it is indeed a better way, mainly because `dplyr` is just logically easier to plan out what to do.
+However from my limited experiences with it I can confirm that it is indeed a better way, mainly because `dplyr` is just logically easier to plan out what to do.

 The downside however, is that there is a learning curve with `dplyr`, as it's style of commands and syntax is different from most R packages.
-`dplyr` is a good skillset to have if you are going to run R on daily basis, but I definitely recommend dedicating some time to learn how to use it before you start.
+`dplyr` is a good skillet to have if you are going to run R on daily basis, but I definitely recommend dedicating some time to learn how to use it before you start.